 Capitalize on all this information as you build your ads.
 This is the place where all your hard work building quality relationships with your audience pays off.

-For instance, most social platforms offer the ability to create lookalike audiences based off of your best customers, as you describe them.
+For instance, most social platforms offer the ability to create lookalike audiences based on your best customers, as you describe them.
 Perhaps these are your newsletter subscribers, or people who have engaged with your profile or content, or people who’ve bought a product in the last year.
 A lookalike audience will be composed of people with similar demographics and behaviours, but who haven’t been introduced to your brand yet.

-6. Automate As Much as Possible
+6. Automate as Much as Possible